 The EngageBay team prides itself on building a CRM software that anyone can use and boasts a customer base of over 5,000 companies, which isn’t bad considering it was founded in 2017.

-It gives you a 360 view of your customers, allowing you to see every point of contact made (be it SMS, automations, phone call, emails) at a glance.
+It gives you a 360 view of your customers, allowing you to see all the customer points (be it SMS, automations, phone call, emails) at a glance.
 You can automate repetitive tasks, analyze customer data and nurture existing customer relationships whilst building new ones.

 EnageBay’s pricing structure is divided into sales, marketing and service hubs, and I found the plans to be very affordable.
 Its prices rise incrementally and its Basic plan costs just $12.99/month per user.

-In terms of usability, EngageBay is very intuitive and a good choice for those who don’t have a ton of experience working with CRMs.
+In terms of usability, EngageBay has a very intuitive interface and is a good choice for those who don’t have a ton of experience working with sales pipelines and deal management.
 A neat feature is that you can switch between the sales, marketing, service and live chat dashboard, meaning that everything is organized in a way that doesn’t overwhelm each individual team.

 The free plan limits your emails and contacts to 1,000 and your contacts to 500, which is on the small side considering that other free customer relationship tools like HubSpot come with unlimited contacts.
-Its list of direct integrations is also not very big.
+Its list of direct third-party integrations is also not very big.

 EngageBay doesn’t have a mobile app.
-If your business requires this feature, check out Freshworks.
+If your business requires this feature, check out Freshsales.

 CRM & Sales Bay: Free for 500 contacts, 1,000 emails/month, 2 lists, appointment scheduling, predictive lead scoring, Gmail/Outlook/Office 365 integration